Hypermobility Syndromes: Marfan's, Ehlers-Danlos

 Per the revised Ghent nosology, diagnostic criteria for ELS include ectopia lentis and an FBN1 mutation not previously known to cause aortic root dilatation or dissection, or absence of the FBN1 mutation.
 Autosomal recessive forms of ELS are associated with mutations in the LTBP2 and ADAMTSL4 genes.

+Usual manifestations of this phenotype are: myopia, mitral valve prolapse, aortic dilatation, marfanoid habitus.
 Per the revised Ghent nosology, diagnostic criteria for the MASS phenotype include aortic diameter at the sinuses of Valsalva of Z < 2 and systemic score ≥ 5 with at least one skeletal manifestation and absence of ectopia lentis.

 Also known as congenital contractural arachnodactyly (CCA): Characterized by Marfanoid habitus, joint contractures, and crumpled ears.
 Caused by a mutation in the FBN2 gene.